andrerolfs/andrerolfs.github.io/20190316_Computer_Language_Comparison.md

 I am learning Kotlin and Swift at the moment with the aim to write Android and IOS apps.

-I am writing down my findings as additional way to fix what I have learned and to help others.
+Writing down my findings will hopefully be an additional way to fix what I have learned.

 I will not follow any order and please don't expect completeness.